Warriors and Weapons

 The Vikings believed in magic charms.
 They also believed their alphabet letters, called runes, had magical powers.
 Viking warriors named their swords and carved a letter on them to give their swords extra strength.
 They also carved runes or letters or designs on their shields to give them extra strength as well.

 In war, all Viking warriors fought fiercely.
 They were all violent.
-But, there was a special class of warriors that was especially violent.
+There was a special class of warriors that was especially violent.
 They were called berserkers.
 Berserkers belonged to a cult that worshipped Odin.
 Before a battle, the berserkers screamed and roared and whipped themselves up to a frenzy.
 When they entered battle, they went "berserk".
 They killed everything that was the enemy - men, women, horses, children.
 The word berserk comes from Old Norse, the Viking language - they went "berzerkers" when they entered battle.
 Some berserkers wore skins of bears or wolves, to make themselves look more terrifying, and added to the fear others felt at the sight of them.

 Both sides in battle were violent, but the Vikings almost always won.
 What carried the day for the Vikings was their belief that only by dying in battle could a Viking warrior enter Valharra - a very special afterlife place, where a hero's welcome waited for them.
 Viking warriors preferred to live, but they were not afraid of dying.